nolafs/renaissance-website/site/content/about/_index.md

         Over the past decade Andy has launched over 200 titles with both domestic and international publishers and developers.
+    - name: Matthew Taylor
+      text: "Matthew Taylor has been working in PR and marketing since graduating with a History Degree in 2013.
+In 2019, he joined Renaissance emerging Content Creator Team as his first job in the games industry.
+What he is most interested in by history, is the people behind the story, and the same is true for his passion in video games. "
+      position: |-
+        EU Content Creator Specialist
+        Joined Renaissance - 2019
+      image: /images/uploads/matthew-bio.png
   text: >
     Renaissance is built around a core team of contributing consultants who collectively have more than 50 years’ experience across the games industry;